hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 For minimal downtime, we recommend running the offline command before restarting Besu with `--Xbonsai-limit-trie-logs-enabled`.

-If you are following the guides by [Somer Esat](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee) or [CoinCashew](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu), you have set these options in your `besu.service` or `execution.service` systemd file:
+If you are following the guides by [Somer Esat](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee) or [CoinCashew](https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu), you have set the following options in your `besu.service` or `execution.service` systemd file:

 ```
 ...